RoboCoachTechnologies/ROScribe/README.md

 ## Roadmap

-Currently, ROScribe only supports ROS1 with Python code generation.
+Currently, ROScribe supports both ROS1 and ROS2 with Python code generation.
 We aim to add the following features in the coming releases:
-- ROS2 support
 - C++ code generation
 - ROS1 to ROS2 automated codebase migration